TradeControl/tradecontrol.github.io/tutorials/services.md

 and quantities as defined in the Quote tab.
 All attributes will appear in the quotation form but remember that those set to 'QUOTE' will only appear in the quotation and not in the order acknowledgement.

-### Documents
+### Task Documents

 Documents is a repository where any associated files can be stored within the task.
 To add a document, simply left click and type in a name in the Document Name field, then left click on the box below the Optional Description field.
 Then select 'Form' from the toolbar at the top of the page and select 'Insert Object'.
 You can either create a new document or select a location for an existing document and upload it to the task.

-### Invoices
+### Task Invoices

 If the task has been Charged, the invoice details can be viewed in the Invoices tab, but note that you cannot open or edit invoices from this tab.
 To open or edit invoices see the Invoice Register section.

-## Work Flow
+## Workflow

-Having covered the basic activities involved in creating and managing tasks, let us move onto the Work Flow section which can be accessed via the Work Flow tree in the Home menu.
+Having covered the basic activities involved in creating and managing tasks, let us move onto the Workflow section which can be accessed via the Workflow folder in the Home menu.
 The following tabs can be found here:

 ### Document Manager